nkrusch/dissertation/readme.txt

 This is a companion artifact for a dissertation by the same name.
-The artifact allows re-compiling the dissertation from sources, inspecting the references that could not be archived elsewhere, and and running executable examples that appear in the dissertation.
+The artifact allows re-compiling the dissertation from sources, running all executable examples that appear in the dissertation, and inspecting the references that could not be archived elsewhere.

 ------------------------------------------------------------------------
 🐳 Start here: create a Docker environment